CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 Note that we used the **exact** same command, `cd apple`, to change into two entirely different directories.

+We also used the shortcut from last chapter, `..`, which rRefers to the parent directory of the current directory.
+You can use `..` in relative paths as well!
+You can even combine `..` with other directory names in a relative path:

+`cd ../relative1`

 When we were in the `/home/ubuntu/relative1` directory, `cd apple` took us into `/home/ubuntu/relative1/apple`.
 But when we were in the `/home/ubuntu/relative2` directory, `cd apple` took us into `/home/ubuntu/relative2/apple`.
 Not the same place, because we used relative paths.

 We could also have used absolute paths.